 Levofloxacin Side Effects

-Applies to levofloxacin: oral solution, oral syrup, oral tablet
+Applies to levofloxacin: oral solution, oral tablet.
+Other dosage forms:

 Along with its needed effects, levofloxacin may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking levofloxacin: